meenuanil/Portfolio-Website/README.md

 **Analysis and Visualization**

-- *Total Sales*: What were the total sales for the company?
+- **Total Sales:** What were the total sales for the company?
-- *Top Performing Market*: Which market generated the most sales on average?
+- **Top Performing Market:** Which market generated the most sales on average?
-- *Profit by Segment*: What were the profits by segment?
+- **Profit by Segment:** What were the profits by segment?
 Identify the segment with the highest profit.

-Tools:
-Kaggle, Power BI(DAX), Microsoft Excel
+Tools: Kaggle, Power BI(DAX), Microsoft Excel

 ## Project 2
 # TCS stocks market Insights - Dashboard